webandras/static-site-express/content/posts/2018-06-22-welcome_to_static_site_express.md

 - etc.

 _Note:_ Netlify will build your site from the default branch (usually the `master`) by default.
-You can use a different branch other than the default one, but in that case Netlify CMS will not work properly.
+You can use a different branch other than the default one, but **in that case Netlify CMS will not work properly**.
 For example, the images uploaded through the CMS will be pushed into the default branch, not the other you set up in Netlify!)

 _Test website:_ Use the 'Deploy to Netlify' button at the [project's website](https://static-site-express.netlify.com/) to have a test website.

 ### Build your site locally

+First, create a `.env` file (see `.env.example`), and set the variables.

+If you want to use Algolia Search, you need to [register](https://www.algolia.com/doc/guides/getting-started/what-is-algolia/) and generate your API credentials.
+If you don't want to use Algolia, set `enableSearch` to false in `config/site.config.js`.
+Check out all the settings in the `site.config.js`.
+There are comments there with additional information.

 Use npm scripts defined in package.json